Thomas More: Indictment, trial and execution

-In 1533, More refused to attend the coronation of Anne Boleyn as the Queen of England.
+In 1533, More refused to attend the coronation of Anne Boleyn as Queen of England.
 Technically, this was not an act of treason, as More had written to Henry seemingly acknowledging Anne's queenship and expressing his desire for the King's happiness and the new Queen's health.
 Despite this, his refusal to attend was widely interpreted as a snub against Anne, and Henry took action against him.
 Shortly thereafter, More was charged with accepting bribes, but the charges had to be dismissed for lack of any evidence.

-In early 1534, More was accused by Thomas Cromwell of having given advice and counsel to the "Holy Maid of Kent," Elizabeth Barton, a nun who had prophesied that the king had ruined his soul and would come to a quick end for having divorced Queen Catherine.
+In early 1534, More was accused by Thomas Cromwell of having given advice and counsel to the "Holy Maid of Kent," Elizabeth Barton, a nun who had prophesied that the King had ruined his soul and would come to a quick end for having divorced Queen Catherine.
 This was a month after Barton had confessed, which was possibly done under royal pressure, and was said to be concealment of treason.

-Though it was dangerous for anyone to have anything to do with Barton, More had indeed met her, and was impressed by her fervour.
-But More was prudent and told her not to interfere with state matters.
-More was called before a committee of the Privy Council to answer these charges of treason, and after his respectful answers the matter seemed to have been dropped.
+Though it was dangerous for anyone to have anything to do with Barton, More had met her and was impressed by her fervour.
+However, More was prudent and told her not to interfere with state matters.
+More was called before a committee of the Privy Council to answer these charges of treason and, after his respectful answers, the matter seemed to have been dropped.

 On 13 April 1534, More was asked to appear before a commission and swear his allegiance to the parliamentary Act of Succession.
-More accepted Parliament's right to declare Anne Boleyn the legitimate Queen of England, though he refused "the spiritual validity of the king's second marriage", and, holding fast to the teaching of papal supremacy, he steadfastly refused to take the oath of supremacy of the Crown in the relationship between the kingdom and the church in England.
-More furthermore publicly refused to uphold Henry's annulment from Catherine.
+More accepted Parliament's right to declare Anne Boleyn the legitimate Queen of England, though he refused "the spiritual validity of the King's second marriage" and, holding fast to the teaching of papal supremacy, he steadfastly refused to take the oath of supremacy of the Crown in the relationship between the kingdom and the church in England.
+More also publicly refused to uphold Henry's annulment from Catherine.
 John Fisher, Bishop of Rochester, refused the oath along with More.
-The oath reads:
+The oath reads in part:

 In addition to refusing to support the King's annulment or supremacy, More refused to sign the 1534 Oath of Succession confirming Anne's role as queen and the rights of their children to succession.
 More's fate was sealed.
 While he had no argument with the basic concept of succession as stated in the Act, the preamble of the Oath repudiated the authority of the Pope.